kurierjs/kurier/README.md

 #### A list of attributes

 An attribute is something that helps describe different aspects of a resource.
-For example, if we're creating a _Book_ resource, some possible attributes would be its _name_, its _year of publication_ and its _price_.
+For example, if we're creating a _Book_ resource, some possible attributes would be its _title_, its _year of publication_ and its _price_.

 #### A list of relationships